namshi/roger/README.md

   registry:     dockerhub
 ```

 Want to publish assets to S3?
+Run tests?
 Here's a full overview of what roger
 can do with your project:

 ``` yaml